 Before starting the analysis please notify that data is accurate as of 15 May 2019 and may vary in the future.

 Several actors with different backgrounds operate nodes on the Cosmos Network.

 Validator as a Core business

 The main category of people working in this field operates Validator as a Core business, with~34% are focusing on this business as their main activity.

 While in this category some player such as Staked, Infstones, Bison Trails or Figments already raised funds, others validator as a core business such as ourself, and many others, are doing their best to offer the same kind of services and compete with these multi-million dollar funded companies.

 Consider some before jumping into the funded one, you could be at the beginning of a nice story and definitely will help some great team succeed in this new business.

-Furthermore, the two biggest right now in the Validator as core business category own more than 100x times the voting power of the smallest ones such as POS Bakerz or others.
+Furthermore, the two biggest right now in the Validator as core business categories such as Stakin or others.